Skip to main content

 ONTAP cloning

-Cloning can be offloaded to systems running ONTAP software through several mechanisms, typically at the VM, vVol, or datastore level.
+Cloning can be offloaded to systems running ONTAP through several mechanisms, typically at the VM, vVol, or datastore level.
 These include the following:

 • vVols using the NetApp vSphere APIs for Storage Awareness (VASA) Provider.
 ONTAP clones are used to support vVol snapshots managed by vCenter that are space-efficient with minimal I/O effect to create and delete them.
 VMs can also be cloned using vCenter, and these are also offloaded to ONTAP, whether within a single datastore/volume or between datastores/volumes.